Ericmicrocosm/Ericmicrocosm/README.md

 - 👋 Hi, I’m @Ericmicrocosm
-- 👀 I’m interested in integrating and solving functions with complex exponentials
+- 👀 I’m interested in photonics
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on light matters
 - 📫 How to reach me: eridushimire@gmail.com